tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-using-mirroring-to-reduce-db-migration-d-2.md

 ```
 This is followed by any configuration you may need to reset applications for the users to point to our new database server.

 Once all of this is accomplished you do have a choice or retaining the old hardware as the mirror but configurations should be altered to act as a primary mirror.
-If you retire the old server completely, setting up the new mirror is the same as we’ve done in this test case.
+If you retire the old server completely, setting up the new mirror is the same as we've done in this test case.

  [1]: /index.php/DataMgmt/DBAdmin/move-databases-to-new-server-with-little-1